lcpichette/memorial/README.md

 - Technical Support: Advice provided by community members is offered voluntarily and may not always address your specific issue.
 Please exercise your own judgment.

 By joining, you agree to follow the community guidelines and help maintain a welcoming and supportive atmosphere for everyone.

+## Q & A

+Q. Why not a non-coding framework for the website's development?
+A. Because they're often limited in their capabilities.
+I don't mind picking up whatever extra work is necessary.
+We also compromise with React because it's the most popular framework, meaning more people can contribute to it if they'd like to.

+Q. Why not this other framework or this other hosting service?
+A. I chose NextJS, Vercel, and Shadcn because a lot of people are very familiar with it, it's easy to get off the ground, and it will not lose support anytime soon.
+There's also not a lot this stack can't do.

 ## Funding